h-sinha/RL-Snake-Game/README.md

 # Instructions
 * Set game speed in line 16 of game.py.
 * The agent uses pretrained model [weights.hdf5](../master/weights.hdf5).
-For training the model from scratch comment line 78 in DQN.py and set epsilong in line 17 of game.py to 80.
+For training the model from scratch comment line 78 in DQN.py and set epsilon in line 17 of game.py to 80.
 * Start the game using
 ```
 python game.py